 When the SG in the primary fermenter reaches around 1.040 to 1.020, then strain out the fruit solids thoroughly and press gently by hand in the straining bag.
 Siphon the strained liquid into secondary fermenters and attach fermentation locks with sulfite solution inside.
-If sediments in the larger secondary fermenters build to one inch or more in depth before the SG in those fermenters reaches 1.000, rack the wine away from the heavy sediments and top up by racking from the smaller ones.
+If sediments in the larger secondary fermenters build to one inch or more deep, rack the wine away from the heavy sediments and top up by racking from the smaller ones before the SG (in the larger secondaries) reaches 1.000.

-In any case, when fermentation is slow, raise the temperature to 70 to 75 °F until all bubbling as observed at the liquid surface has stopped.
+When fermentation is slow, raise the temperature to 70 to 75 °F until all bubbling as observed at the liquid surface has stopped.
 When sure of complete fermentation, rack the wine again and if necessary, top-up with a little clean water or wine from a freshly opened bottle.
-Move the fermenter(s) to a cool spot away from bright light as close to 60 °F as possible to begin bulk aging.
+Move the secondary fermenter(s) to a cool spot away from bright light as close to 60 °F as possible to begin bulk aging.